 I’m still waiting for the day when I could upload my brain to the cloud, which seems to be much further away from fruition.

 What advice do you have for someone who is trying to break through in tech right now?

 First, when thinking about starting a company, think of ideas that you are passionate about and are okay with working on for the long haul, like the next ten years.

-Second, learn about the emerging technologies that have the potential to fundamentally change the way we live or do business.
+Second, learn about emerging technologies that have the potential to change the way we live or do business fundamentally.
 For example, AI and VR/AR are set to disrupt the healthcare space in the next few years in a big way.
-It is still early days but advances in AI, VR/AR, and data analytics drawn from everywhere from Fitbits to your prescription history , the future of medicine has an emphasis on value based and customised care for the patient.
-If you can see these patterns – in any industry – the opportunities to break into a particularly tech industry become clear.
+It is still early days but advances in AI, VR/AR, and data analytics drawn from everywhere from Fitbits to your prescription history, the future of medicine has an emphasis on value-based and customized care for the patient.
+If you can see these patterns — in any industry — the opportunities to break into a particularly tech industry become clear.

 This Q+A was used for a series in Dallas Innovates 2019—The Magazine.